 Ms. Untereker has been licensed by the Illinois Bar since 2006 and practices Immigration and Nationality law in all U.S. jurisdictions.
 Ms. Untereker is a member of the American Immigration Lawyers Association (AILA), the National Immigration Project of the National Lawyers Guild, the Federal Bar Association, the El Paso Immigrant Defense Bar, and the El Paso Bar Association.
-In addition, she served five years on the Board of Directors of the Las Americas Immigrant Advocacy Center in El Paso, Texas.
+She previously served as President of the Board of Directors of the Las Americas Immigrant Advocacy Center in El Paso, Texas.